eklitzke/e/README.md

 * You can still do asynchronous I/O if you want; as a matter of fact, behind the scenes e is using boost::asio to process keypresses asynchronously (to allow various timers to run in the background).
-Look at the implementation of `TermiosWindow::Loop` if you want to learn more about this.
+Look at the implementation of `CursesWindow::Loop` if you want to learn more about this.

 What does it look like?
 -----------------------